About Us and Club Events

 SUMMER SOCIAL SESSIONS

-Two members are appointed to oversee each summer Sunday afternoon club session.
-The pair will be on duty between 2pm and 5pm and will operate a priority system to ensure balanced fours as far as possible – the aim being to encourage club involvement and a good rotation of players.
+Two members oversee each summer Sunday afternoon club session.
+The pair are on duty between 2pm and 5pm and operate a priority system to ensure balanced fours as far as possible.
 A duty rota will be posted in the tennis hut and members are asked to arrange a swap or a replacement if the designated date cannot be met.
+The duty pair also traditionally supply milk for tea, orange juice and perhaps cake and/or biscuits.

 JUNIORS

-For the 2010 summer season the times set aside for junior coaching and play will be:
+For the 2013 summer season the times set aside for junior coaching and play will be:

 Monday